Ingest Logs

 Select the Device Groups.

 Select a Time Zone.
-The timezone of the device must be same as its log source.
+The device's timezone must match its log source.

 Click Connector.